 7. Janpath Market

 The best market for ethnic shopping in Delhi, period.
-If you’re looking for some trendy junk jewelry at pocket-friendly prices, you need to go here.
+If you're looking for some trendy junk jewelry at pocket-friendly prices, you need to go here.
 Located in the main area which connects Connaught Place with Lodhi Road, this market caters to all the needs of youth through its variety of wares.
 You get all kinds of metals in a variety of patterns, and designs.
 Places to visit in Delhi has got to do a lot with shopping so don't forget to explore the best street shopping markets here.

 8. Paharganj Market